AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_missing_identities"
 >title="Missing identities"
 >abstract="The identities count will be available after the next data connection refresh following the configured schedule.
-The initial refresh usually occurs within 24 hours after the data connection is onboarded.
+The initial refresh usually occurs within 24 hours after the data connection is set up.
 Ongoing refreshes will follow the configured schedule. "

 After importing audiences into Real-Time CDP Collaboration, you can get information about them in a dashboard view.
 The default view in the **[!UICONTROL My audiences]** page displays all audiences currently imported by your organization into Real-Time CDP Collaboration.